-Gnama South was first identified by Newmont in the 1960's from geochemical sampling and shallow drilling.
-Sirius Gold (later renamed Sirius Resources, Sirius) then held the tenement from 2004 to 2011.
-Drilling by Sirius intersected significant elevated Ni, Cu and Co enrichment in the oxide zone above mixed mafic lithologies, (refer Figure 2, Appendix 1 and ASX Announcements 3 June 2020 and 8 Sep 2020).
+Gnama was first identified by Newmont in the 1960s from geochemical sampling and shallow drilling.
+Sirius Gold then held the tenement from 2004 to 2011.
+Drilling by Sirius Gold intersected significant elevated Ni, Cu and Co enrichment in the oxide zone above mixed mafic lithology, Figure 2 (See ASX release 3 June 2020).